postgres-ai/docs/docs/database-lab/1_tutorial.md

 - `$IP_OR_HOSTNAME`: either hostname or IP address that we will use to connect to the instance,
-- `$DBLAB_DISK`: EBS volume device name where we will store the database with clones (for example, `export DBLAB_DISK="/dev/xvdb"`, or `export DBLAB_DISK="/dev/disk/by-id/google-DISK-NAME"` for GCP).
+- `$DBLAB_DISK`: EBS volume device name where we will store the database with clones (for example, `export DBLAB_DISK="/dev/xvdb"` for an EBS volume on AWS, or `export DBLAB_DISK="/dev/disk/by-id/google-DISK-NAME"` for a PD disk on GCP).

-Next, we need to install ZFS and Docker.
+Next, we have to install ZFS and Docker.
 If needed, you can find detailed installation guides:
 - [for Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/),
 - [for ZFS on Ubuntu](./2b_ubuntu_zfs.md)